- By entering the competition you agree to be bound by these terms and conditions.

 - To stand a chance of winning prizes, follow the directions on our social platforms to enter the competition.

-- Entries clearly not associated with the entrant’s name/handle will be disqualified.
+- Entries clearly not associated with the participants ’s name/handle will be disqualified.

 - The prize is not exchangeable for cash and not transferable.